MarkAustinGrow/Real_Marvin/codebase_documentation.md

 - Claude Sonnet for mentions, primed with Marvin's character data from Supabase
 - Grok (with OpenAI fallback) for other types of engagements

-## Planned Improvements
+## Recent Improvements

-### Conversations Table
+### Conversation Tracking
-A new `conversations` table is planned to track processed tweets and prevent duplicate responses:
+A new `conversations` table has been implemented to track processed tweets and prevent duplicate responses:

 ```sql
 CREATE TABLE conversations (